 testfind permits listing of files using the same search engine that is used for the Include resource in Job resources.
-Note, much of the functionality of this program (listing of files to be included) is present in the estimate command in the Console program.
+Note, much of the functionality of this program (listing of files to be included) is present in the estimate command (command 1.5 on page 5) in the Bacula Community Console Manual.